Scuba Diving Gear List – The Complete Dive Equipment Guide

 Check out the COR Surf Wetsuit Changing Mat / Bag.

-Buy less equipment at first but get good gear.
+Buy less equipment at first but get the proper gear.
 Rent what you can’t afford to buy and save money that way.
-You are better off with a few pieces of equipment that you own and that are high quality.
+You are better off with a few pieces of equipment that you own and that are of high quality.

 Don’t forget that your safety depends on a lot of this gear.
-If you initially spend a little more to get higher quality gear and you take care of that gear then you will enjoy it for a long time.
+If you initially spend a little more to get higher quality gear and you take care of that gear, then you will enjoy it for a long time.